jessesquires/mariposa/README.md

 [![CI](https://github.com/jessesquires/mariposa/actions/workflows/ci.yml/badge.svg)](https://github.com/jessesquires/mariposa/actions/workflows/ci.yml)

-*A command-line tool to (partially) automate posting JSON feeds to Bluesky and Mastodon*
+*A command-line tool to (partially) automate posting [JSON feeds](https://www.jsonfeed.org) to [Bluesky](https://bsky.app) and [Mastodon](https://mastodon.social)*

 ## About

-The goal of this tool is to replace a service like [IFTTT](https://ifttt.com) or [Zapier](https://zapier.com) to automatically post to Bluesky when I publish a new blog post.
-Currently, IFTTT has integrations for posting RSS feeds to Twitter and ([with some extra work](https://www.jessesquires.com/blog/2022/12/15/rss-to-mastodon/)) Mastodon — both of which I use.
-Currently, IFTTT does not provide an option for automating RSS to Bluesky.
+The goal of this tool is to replace services like [IFTTT](https://ifttt.com) or [Zapier](https://zapier.com) to automatically post to Bluesky and Mastodon whenever I publish a new blog post.

 This is a tool I wrote for my own purposes.
-It's a (partially) automated way for me to share new blog posts to Bluesky.
-I say "partially" because you need to run it manually, although with a small amount of effort you could automate it fully.
-(I don't need that for my current usage.)
+It is **partially automated** because you need to run it manually, although you could probably automate it fully if desired.
+However, I do not need that for my current usage.
 Feel free to adapt and use as desired.
-I've made it somewhat modular, but features are limited to only what I currently need — which is creating a post with my latest blog post title and url link.
+I've made it modular, but features are **very limited** to only what I currently need.

+> [!NOTE]
+>
+> This project contains limited features and functionality very specific to my needs and use case.
+While I am open to reviewing pull requests that add additional features, please note that **it is an explicit non-goal to write fully fledged clients for Bluesky and Mastodon.**

 ## How It Works

+**Prerequisite:** presumably, you have a JSON feed for your blog.
+I use [Jekyll](https://jekyllrb.com) for my blog, which easily accommodates [generating a JSON feed](https://www.jessesquires.com/blog/2017/09/03/supporting-json-feed/).

-The script works by reading a generated JSON feed and then posting the latest entry to Bluesky.
-It shares only the blog post title and url.
+The tool reads a [JSON feed](https://www.jsonfeed.org) locally from disk, and then posts the latest entry to Bluesky and Mastodon.
+The text of the post includes only the blog post title and url.

 ## Usage